Assassin's Creed Infinity wants you to play for all eternity

 When it comes to Assassin’s Creed Infinity’s release date, you shouldn’t expect it until at least 2024, according to Schreier.
 “It's important to note that we're at least three years away from this thing coming out,” Schreier said on Twitter.

 Is there an Assassin’s Creed Infinity trailer?

+Unlike the entire series up to this point, it seems like Assassin’s Creed Infinity will be an online platform.
 “The future of Assassin’s Creed is live service,” Schreier said on Twitter.
 “Ubisoft Montreal and Quebec have teamed up for Assassin’s Creed Infinity, a huge platform planned to have multiple settings.”

 What are the Assassin’s Creed Infinity platforms?

 Infinity is still early in development so it is hard to say what platforms it will launch for.
 Most likely it will come to major platforms like PlayStation, Xbox, and PC, but beyond that it is unknown.

 You will have to shell out money for Infinity on top of individual experiences like Hexe and Red.
 Côté made it clear that Infinity is “not going to be free to play.”
 Infinity could be the price of a full game or even a subscription-based service that charges a monthly fee.